 Almost two decades ago, Stroud started with the purpose of helping leaders solve tough technical problems.
-We are now excited to celebrate the launch of a book by our CEO, Nat Greene, entitled Stop Guessing, which aims to help people become radically better problem solvers.
+Today we are excited to share with you, Stop Guessing - The 9 Behaviors of Great Problem Solvers, which aims to help people become radically better problem solvers.

-Nat wrote Stop Guessing because bad problem‐solving is everywhere and costs individuals and society incalculable amounts of time and money.
-Problems persist because people have only been trained to solve easy problems, usually by guessing.
+We set about to write Stop Guessing because bad problem‐solving is everywhere and costs individuals and society incalculable amounts of time and money.
+Problems persist because most people have only been trained to solve easy problems, usually by guessing.
 This guessing approach is rarely successful when applied to hard problems.
 When problem‐solving efforts fail, people often find expensive or painful ways to live with or work around the problems they face, sometimes growing so accustomed to problems that they no longer even notice them.

 Great problem-solvers are armed with a set of behaviors, not just a methodical approach, that allows them to avoid guessing.
 They consistently solve hard problems to root cause in a way that can seem magical to most people.